Link Search Menu Expand Document

 Code Snippets

-Below is the sample code to insert a row into the [dbo].[Person] table.
+The following example inserts a row into the [dbo].[Person] table.

 using (var connection = new SqlConnection(connectionString))